dwaite/multipass/draft-waite-multipass-retrieval.md

 ## Future Considerations

-A future system may support multi-use tickets by leveraging a different cryptographic protocol, such as anonymous credentials ({{ANONCRED}}).
+A future system may support multi-use containers by leveraging a different cryptographic protocol, such as anonymous credentials ({{ANONCRED}}).
 However, the difference in security is such that this likely will be a separate specification.

 This system does not attempt to resolve the ability of the issuer and validator to collude to determine the identity of the subject.
 In addition to a `jti` claim in the issuer statements, the issuer could use the uniqueness of the statements themselves to correlate any statement to a particular issuance and the corresponding holder and subject.

-The ticket itself does not have a revocation mechanism, instead leveraging the expiry of the tickets themselves.
-Accordingly, tickets should have short expirations that properly accomodate potential offline or disconnected use cases.
+The container itself does not have a revocation mechanism, instead leveraging the expiry of the containers themselves.
+Accordingly, containers should have short expirations that properly accomodate potential offline or disconnected use cases.

 In addition to requests against issuers, a brokered trust model (requesting an issuer within a network) will likely be desirable.